The Project Finance Law Review: Social Responsibility Risk

 As can be expected, the local laws of the country in which the project is to be developed will be particularly relevant, notably with respect to ESG and other social responsibility considerations.
 Sponsors and funders will need to assess the impact of local laws on the project and their own obligations, but also ensure that the project itself will comply with such laws.
 Local laws may be more or less stringent or sophisticated in certain areas, therefore allowing for a variable degree of flexibility.

-Beyond the application of local law, sponsors and funders need to ensure compliance with the laws of their home jurisdictions as well as jurisdictions where they have substantial or critical operations or activities.
-For example, bribery and anti-corruption laws as well as sanctions which may be applied in their home jurisdictions are typical considerations for sponsors and funders in project finance, irrespective of the approach taken on these topics by local law.
+Beyond the application of local law, sponsors and funders need to ensure compliance with the laws of their home jurisdictions and jurisdictions where they have substantial operations.
+For example, bribery and anti-corruption laws and sanctions that may apply in their home jurisdictions are typical considerations for sponsors and funders in project finance, irrespective of the approach taken on these topics by local law.
 The extraterritorial nature of some laws needs to be accounted for when structuring a project financing.
-A certain number of high profile recent decisions by the United States Supreme Court and the United Kingdom Supreme Court (discussed below) are a compelling reminder of the role that home jurisdictions play with respect to accountability for environmental prejudice overseas.
+A certain number of high-profile recent decisions by the US Supreme Court and the UK Supreme Court (discussed below) are a compelling reminder of the role that home jurisdictions play with respect to accountability for environmental prejudice overseas.

-Treaties such as the Paris Agreement (within the United Nations Framework Convention on Climate Change (UNFCCC)) adopted at the 21st session of the Conference of the Parties (COP 21) on 12 December 2015 also have an increasing role in the procurement and structuring of infrastructure and energy projects.
+Treaties such as the Paris Agreement (within the United Nations (UN) Framework Convention on Climate Change) adopted at the 21st session of the Conference of the Parties on 12 December 2015 also have an increasing role in the procurement and structuring of infrastructure and energy projects.

-Alongside these legally-binding instruments, a set of standards or codes has been developed over the years with a recent emphasis on wider ESG considerations.
-The standards or codes have been developed by the industry and apply only on a voluntary basis alongside applicable laws (and in particular if these laws are less stringent on ESG issues).
-In addition to the Equator Principles, the IFC Performance Standards and other equivalent or derived environmental and social standards (which are discussed below), there is an emerging voluntary framework impacting project finance and its stakeholders to various degrees.
-For example, the United Nations Sustainable Development Goals set in September 2015 by the United Nations Assembly aim for a holistic approach to achieving sustainable development for all, and the United Nations Principles for Responsible Investment (PRI) (discussed below).
+Alongside these legally binding instruments, a set of standards or codes has been developed over the years with a recent emphasis on wider ESG considerations.
+These standards or codes have been developed by the industry and apply only on a voluntary basis alongside applicable laws (and in particular if these laws are less stringent on ESG issues).
+In addition to the Equator Principles, the International Finance Corporation (IFC) Performance Standards and other equivalent or derived environmental and social standards, there is an emerging voluntary framework impacting project finance and its stakeholders to various degrees, as discussed below.

 iii Geographical and sectoral considerations

-Some high profile financial institutions have recently ended their support for the funding of coal and other carbon intensive fossil fuels.
-This has generally been well received in more advanced economies such as in Western Europe but it may have limited benefits elsewhere, considering the needs faced by a number of developing countries coupled with their easier access to fossil fuels in many cases.
+Some high-profile financial institutions have recently ended their support for the funding of coal and other carbon-intensive fossil fuels.
+This has generally been well received in more advanced economies, such as western Europe, but it may have limited benefits elsewhere, considering the needs faced by a number of developing countries coupled with their easier access to fossil fuels in many cases.

-Certain types of fossil fuels, in particular gas, have a major role to play in the transition towards a universal sustainable energy model, and renewables projects are not necessarily as sustainable as they may initially seem (e.g., solar panels being manufactured with 'modern slavery').
+Certain types of fossil fuels – in particular, gas – have a major role to play in the transition towards a universal sustainable energy model (and there are recent examples of power projects operating on coal switching to operate on natural gas) and renewables projects are not necessarily as sustainable as they may initially seem (e.g., solar panels being manufactured with modern slavery).